1st Edition

 16. Listening to the Earth

-Wolf and Lisa Wahpepah, in conversation with Michael Kearney
+Wolf and Lisa Wahpepah in conversation with Michael Kearney

 Biography

 Richard Kearney is Charles Seelig Chair of Philosophy at Boston College and author and editor of more than forty books on contemporary philosophy and culture.
-He is founding director of The Guestbook Project and has been engaged in developing a postnationalist philosophy of peace and empathy over several decades.
+He is founding director of The Guestbook Project for Narrative Hospitality and has been engaged in developing a postnationalist philosophy of peace and empathy over several decades.

 Peter Klapes is a graduate in Philosophy at Boston College.
 His main philosophical interests include psychoanalysis, the philosophy of literature, and contemporary continental philosophy and his writing has appeared in a number of international journals.
 Peter currently serves as Executive Manager of The Guestbook Project.